lodino/lodino.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student in Computer Science at University of California San Diego.
+I am a Ph.D. student in Data Science at University of California, San Diego.
 I am currently working in the research group directed by Prof. [Babak Salimi](https://bsalimi.github.io/).
-I received my B.Eng. in Information Engineering from Xi'an Jiaotong University.
-My research interest mainly includes fair and explainable ML, ML model debugging and data cleaning.
+I received my B.Eng. in Information Engineering from Xi'an Jiaotong University, and M.S. in Computer Science from University of California, San Diego.
+My research interest mainly includes fair and explainable ML, causal inference, ML model debugging and data cleaning.

 ---